DavidHSW/DHDynamicLineChart/README.md

 ##Feature

 This chart allows you to:
-* customize the control position of line
+* Customize the control position of line.
-* dynamically control turning points at runtime;
+* Dynamically control turning points at runtime.
-* update the labels of x/y axis at runtime;<br>
+* Update the labels of x/y axis at runtime.<br>

 and it is:
-* self-adjusting in views of different size
+* Self-adjusting in views of different size(Autolayout).

 ##Installation